Jesus ... Single Like Me: He Dealt with Temptation

 PRAY: That you will not fall into temptation.
 You know yourself and you know the areas in which you struggle.
 Pray and ask God for his help.

 "Watch and pray so that you will not fall into temptation.
-The spirit is willing, but the body is weak" (Matt.
-26:41).
+The spirit is willing, but the body is weak" (Matthew 26:41).

 BE IN GOD'S WORD: Simple and easy solution to temptation: be in God's Word more to help battle what's coming—not only to know the truth but also to speak it back to the enemy.
 Use God's Word to bind the enemy for he does not have any power except what you give him.

-Jesus answered, "It is written: 'Man does not live on bread alone, but on every word that comes from the mouth of God" (Matt.
-4:4).
+Jesus answered, "It is written: 'Man does not live on bread alone, but on every word that comes from the mouth of God" (Matthew 4:4).

 FLEE: When we are tempted, the Word says to flee.
 Don't mess with it.
 I mean, if you struggle with donuts, run.
 Just run!

 Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart (2 Timothy 2:22).

 PLAN AHEAD: If you know you struggle with certain things, plan ahead to avoid the temptation altogether.
 If you struggle with sexual thoughts, what are you watching on TV that could be tempting you?
 Maybe it's time to stop watching TV or movies.
 Personally, I don't own a TV-—not because TV is bad, but I had a hard time with watching too much of it.
 Also, a lot of it is very sexual or has bad language, violence, etc. If you know you struggle with buying things you don't need at the store, pray about everything you put in your buggy to see if God says you can have it.
 I have been known to put everything back that was in my cart.
 Have a group of friends who hold you accountable.